 When using industrial equipment to perform everyday tasks, you know how important it is to maintain it in proper working order.
-This statement is especially true in the case of fork lifts.
-Ignoring regular maintenance and safety checks can lead to trouble quickly.
-This is why every day you use a forklift of any kind, you should do a quick yet thorough inspection to insure your safety as well as the safety of others around you.
+This statement is especially true in the case of forklifts.
+Ignoring regular maintenance and safety checks can quickly lead to trouble.
+This is why every day you use a forklift of any kind, you should do a thorough inspection to ensure your safety, as well as the safety of others around you.
 These checks save not only people, but products, time, and money as well.

 The best way to start an inspection is to approach it from top down, beginning with the overhead guard.
 When inspecting the overhead guard, make sure to inspect welds, bolts, or any other type of area where two pieces of material, especially metal, come together.
 Are there any loose bolts?
 Is there excessive rust or loss of material integrity?
 Knowing these answers will help you know how sound the lift is.

 Next, take a good look at the safety features of your lift.
 Are all sensors and alarms working properly?
 You need to check any automatic cutoff switches or sensors to make sure they work as they should.
 Do your windshield wipers (if installed) and seatbelt work properly?
 Lights and signals should also be checked to make sure they are in good order and that they do not need to be replaced before you hit the floor running.

 Running safe powered industrial trucks

 Next, you should check out the various parts of the lift that make it run.
 This includes checking batteries, starters, cables, hoses, lines, and engine parts to make sure they look and work as they should.
 Be especially careful to note any leaks, hose kinks, or hose cracks.
 These components can fail easily and cause a great deal of damage and downtime for you and your lift.